Unveil Inversion and Invariance in Flow Transformer for Versatile Image Editing: Inversion for Rectified Flow

 \subsection{Two-stage Flow Inversion}

-Our principle is to find an initial latent and inversion trajectory that is as close to the generation process as possible.
+Our principle is to find an initial latent and inversion trajectory that is as close to the authentic generation process as possible, trying to avoid only overfitting the original image.
 This has two-fold benefits: 1. \textbf{Editing friendly}.
-The latent and trajectory fit into the prior distribution of the model so that the image can be easily manipulated by changing the text prompt.
+The latent and trajectory fit into the prior distribution of the model and text-to-image alignment is authentic so that the image can be easily manipulated by changing the text prompt.
 2. \textbf{Easy to preserve invariance and fidelity}.
-If the inversion trajectory deviates from the model prior, it requires more effort such as self-attention injection to preserve the invariance and fidelity.
+If the inversion trajectory deviates from the model prior, it requires more effort, such as self-attention injection to preserve the invariance and fidelity.
 However, injecting too much self-attention from the original image can hinder the editing.
 Thus, we propose a two-stage flow inversion.
 First, we construct a pivotal inversion close to the generating process.
 Second, we manually add compensation at every timestep to eliminate the left mild error.

 \textbf{Stage I: Fixed point iteration with stable velocity.} We aim to use the Eq.~\ref{eq:eu_inv} to get the exact $\mathbf{x}_{t}$ without the approximation.
 To achieve this, we need to improve the estimation of $v_\theta(\mathbf{x}_t, t)$ instead of using the approximated $v_\theta(\mathbf{x}_{t+1}, t)$.
 Note that the input to $v_\theta(\mathbf{x}_t, t)$ and output of Eq.~\ref{eq:eu_inv} are both $\mathbf{x}_t$.
 Inspired by the fixed-point technique~\cite{garibi2024renoise,granas2003fixed}, we can iteratively apply Eq.~\ref{eq:eu_inv} to $\mathbf{x}_t$ itself and better estimate the $v_\theta(\mathbf{x}_t, t)$.
 Concretely, we first initialize $\mathbf{x}_{t}^1$ with $\mathbf{x}_{t+1}$ and iteratively apply the following equation to get a series estimation of $\{\mathbf{x}_t^i\}_{i=1}^{I}$.